mohsen-khaxar/stsextractor/README.md

 USAGE :
 1. Annotate your java application using security annotations.
-2. set the variables "sourcePath", "targetPath", "classPath", and "includingFilter" with proper values in the method "se.lnu.prosses.securityMonitor.Main.main"
+2. Set the variables "sourcePath", "targetPath", "classPath", and "includingFilter" with proper values in the method "se.lnu.prosses.securityMonitor.Main.main"
 	* sourcePath indicates to the directory of your application source code
 	* targetPath indicates to the directory you want to save the outputs
 	* classPath indicates to all dependencies of your application including the directory of your application source code